openbao/openbao/website/content/docs/auth/ldap.mdx

 #### Binding - user principal name (AD)

 - `upndomain` (string, optional) - userPrincipalDomain used to construct the UPN string for the authenticating user.
 The constructed UPN will appear as `[username]@UPNDomain`.
-Example: `example.com`, which will cause vault to bind as `username@example.com`.
+Example: `example.com`, which will cause OpenBao to bind as `username@example.com`.

 ### Group membership resolution